Save information for later

 Is Lennox-Gastaut Syndrome (LGS) an inherited disorder?

 Most cases of Lennox-Gastaut syndrome are sporadic, which means they occur in people with no history of the disorder in their family.
-When Lennox-Gastaut syndrome is associated with a genetic change, the variant is usually not inherited but occurs as a random (de novo) event during the formation of reproductive cells (eggs or sperm) in an affected person's parent or in early embryonic development.
+When Lennox-Gastaut syndrome is associated with a genetic change, the variant is usually not inherited but occurs as a random (de novo) event during the formation of reproductive cells (eggs or sperm) in an affected person's parent or during early embryonic development.
 However, 3 to 30 percent of people with this condition have a family history of some type of epilepsy, indicating that inherited genetic factors may play a role in some cases of Lennox-Gastaut syndrome.

 Who are the top Lennox-Gastaut Syndrome (LGS) Local Doctors?